So you’re trying to figure out what to do after standardized testing.

 In the technological age that we’re living in right now, there are even more unique career opportunities for kids that maybe even their parents haven’t been exposed to because it’s just a different time all together.

 Invite professionals from traditional and “new-age careers” (I just made that phrase up!) to come and speak with your students about the skills, education, and mindset needed for their respective career.

 Include professions from technical schools, trade schools, community colleges, and 4-year schools.
 A few entrepreneurs sprinkled in the mix wouldn’t hurt either (In fact, that would actually be amazing!).

 Exposing children to various careers like this at a very young age is very impactful.
-Plant those seeds in their head that there are a variety of opportunities available to earn a decent living.
-We all have unique skill-sets.

 By the time they arrive to middle/high school, they’ll have a better understanding of their interests and abilities.